-The Google Play activity is used to create an icon on the dashboard that points to an application, or list of applications on Google Play (previously known as the Android Market).
+The Google Play activity is used to create an item on the dashboard that points to an application, or list of applications on Google Play.
 This allows you to do things such as provide easy access to a paid version of your app, or show other apps you've created.

 Now let's take a look at the Google Play Activity settings.

 The name that you want to give your activity.
-This will appear on the dashboard and on the Action bar.
+This will appear on the dashboard and navigation drawer.
 It can be whatever you want but should probably describe what it is used for.
 For our example "My Other Apps".

 A few words describing this activity.
-This text may be displayed on the dashboard as a subtitle when it's Show Subtitle Text setting is enabled.
+This subtitle text may be displayed on the dashboard if the dashboard's item style supports it.

 This is a relative index that controls the order of the activities in your application.
-The position will effect where your activity is displayed on the dashboard and in the action bar drop down.
-For more information on this setting please read: How to change the order of the icons on the dashboard
+The position will effect where your activity is displayed on the dashboard and navigation drawer.
+For more information on this setting please read: How to change the order of the icons on the dashboard.

 The URL of a specific application, or a search query you want to perform in Google Play.
 See the Examples section below for samples of its usage.